Broadwater, Gold Coast, Queensland

 How to make the most of the Gold Coast 2018 Commonwealth Games without breaking the bank

 From free world-class festivals, events, installations to public screenings of sporting events, there will be surprises and delights for all ages to ensure that the spirit and magic of the Games goes beyond the stadium.
-Here are the top free things to do.
+To celebrate 11 days of sporting action here are the top 11 (almost) free things to do.